Logi JReport Documentation Overview

 Logi JReport is a complete Java reporting solution that provides sophisticated enterprise reporting, ad hoc reporting, and data analysis.
 A 100% Java EE architecture and a rich set of APIs allow Logi JReport to be seamlessly embedded into any application, providing end users with a transparent interface to easily generate reports, share information, and analyze data.
 With Logi JReport, any report can be made interactive, extending the "life" of a report by allowing users to easily sort, group, navigate, and filter via the Web.
 This wide range of functionality, including the ability to drill down on data, enables users to quickly derive value from their business intelligence.
 This topic provides you an overview of the Logi JReport documentation set and of the Logi JReport products.

-Logi JReport Content Links
+Other Logi JReport Product Links

 The Logi JReport product documentation set consists of an integrated set of projects that provide you with all the information you need to effectively use all of your Logi JReporttools.
 Select the links here to peruse the different Help Systems.